the seduction

 - Lea, Doug.
 "A Memory Allocator."
 The original documentation for dlmalloc (1987), which became the basis for glibc's ptmalloc2.

-- Appel, et al. "On the Impact of Memory Allocation on High-Performance Query Processing." arXiv, 2019.
-Benchmarks jemalloc, tcmalloc, mimalloc, and others.
+- Durner, Dominik, Viktor Leis, and Thomas Neumann.
+"On the Impact of Memory Allocation on High-Performance Query Processing."
+DaMoN 2019.
+Benchmarks jemalloc, tcmalloc, TBBmalloc, and others.

 linux kernel linked lists: